Lipizzan: In popular culture

 Lipizzans have starred or played supporting roles in many movies, TV shows, books, and other media.

 The 1940 film Florian stars two Lipizzan stallions.
-It was based on a 1934 novel written by Felix Salten.
+It was based on a 1934 novel by Felix Salten.
 The wife of the film's producer owned the only Lipizzans in the US at the time the movie was made.
 The rescue during World War II of the Lipizzan stallions is depicted in the 1963 Walt Disney movie Miracle of the White Stallions.
 The movie was the only live-action, relatively realistic film set against a World War II backdrop that Disney has ever produced.

 Television programs featuring the Lipizzans include The White Horses, a 1965 children's television series co-produced by RTV Ljubljana (now RTV Slovenija) of Yugoslavia and BR-TV of Germany, rebroadcast in the United Kingdom.
 It followed the adventures of a teenaged girl who visits a farm where Lipizzan horses are raised.